 - You are almost guaranteed to consume fewer calories (and total sugar) when you fill up on a nutrient-dense, fiber-rich, lower calorie green smoothie once per day.

-I lost 40 pounds by consuming up to ten servings (usually more) of fruits and vegetables every day since 2008, and I have maintained that weight loss the whole time (find out exactly how I did it).
+I lost 40 pounds by consuming up to ten servings (usually more) of fruits and vegetables every day since 2008, and I have maintained that weight loss the whole time.

 Based on my personal experience, the research that I have done, and the work I do to help people lose weight through my website and information, it is my belief that green smoothies are an effective way to increase fruit and vegetable consumption in order to lose weight and reduce the risk factors for chronic diseases, including diabetes.